How Much Does It Cost to Live In Finland?

 Finland: Average Salary, Minimum Wage & Mortgages

-An average monthly net salary is $2,556.83 that can be earned by either a local person or a foreigner.
+An average monthly net salary is $2,767.58 which can be earned by either a local person or a foreigner.

 The only difference is in the qualification – an educated specialist who meets the strict employer’s requirements can make much more than an average worker after school.